Gravitomagnetism and the significance of the curvature scalar invariants: Gravitational scalar invariants

-From Eq. (\ref{eq:HLambda}) it follows that the Riemann tensor is purely electric if and only if the Weyl tensor is purely electric; the trace of (\ref{eq:ELambda}) yields $\mathbb{E}_{\ \alpha}^{\alpha}=-\Lambda$, implying that the Riemann tensor is never purely magnetic, i.e., $\mathbb{E}_{\alpha\beta}\ne0$ for all observers.
+From (\ref{eq:ELambda}) one has $\mathbb{E}_{\ \alpha}^{\alpha}=-\Lambda$, and ${\cal E}_{\a\b}$ is simply obtained as the tracefree part of $\mathbb{E}_{\a\b}$.
+It follows that the Riemann tensor is never purely magnetic, i.e., $\mathbb{E}_{\alpha\beta}\ne0$ for all observers, and is purely electric if and only if the Weyl tensor is zero or purely electric, where the last case is equivalent to either \eqref{eq:Weyl-PE-D} (not totally based on curvature invariants) or \eqref{eq:Weyl-PE-I}.